 Earlier this year, “Supernatural” star Jared Padalecki shared a very personal detail about his life: he told the public about his battles with depression.

 The actor, who is married to San Francisco native (and former “Supernatural” co-star) Genevieve Nicole Cortese, in the Spring told Variety magazine that living with depression is a daily battle.
 “I say constantly that there’s no shame in dealing with these things,” he said.
 “There’s no shame in having to fight every day, but fighting every day, and presumably, if you’re still alive to hear these words or read this interview, then you are winning your war.
-You’re here.”READ MORE: Watch 100 Years Of Lingerie Fashion In 3 Minutes
+You’re here.”READ MORE: Return to the Hidden Temple!

 Now, in one of his first public appearances since his event cancellations in May, Padalecki returned to the spotlight to speak at Comic-Con in San Diego, where he was met with an unexpected (but welcome) surprise.

 Over 7,000 attendees who attended the “Supernatural” panel lit candles in honor of Padalecki’s candid discussion of his own battles and his “Always Keep Fighting” campaign, which raises money on behalf of the organization To Write Love On Her Arms.

 The message he sent on Twitter gave a view of what he saw from the stage.

 Afterwards, the actor took to both Facebook and Twitter to write a thank you to everyone involved.